Finding there’s a restrictive right of way on a property you want to buy can cause complications.

 A right of way is a type of easement, giving someone rights over another person’s land.
 They are often granted when a large property or piece of land is divided into smaller plots and one of the owners needs access to the road, for example.
 In many cases, all parties are happy with the arrangement and it causes no problems.
 But what may be perfectly acceptable to one owner can cause problems when the property changes hands.

-A right of way contained in a deed will generally remain exactly as it is written.
+A right of way contained in a deed generally remains exactly as it is written.

 It is technically possible for a right of way to be extinguished because it has been abandoned.
 However, this is an extremely hard case to make.